smtcoq/sniper/README.md

-# sniper
+# Sniper

-`sniper` is a Coq plugin that provides a new Coq tactic, `snipe`, that provides general proof automation.
+`Sniper` is a Coq plugin that provides a new Coq tactic, `snipe`, that provides general proof automation.

-This plugin is an extension of [SMTCoq](https://smtcoq.github.io), a plugin to safely call external SMT solvers from Coq. `sniper` extends SMTCoq by translating (a subset) of Coq goals into first-order logic before calling SMTCoq.
+This plugin is an extension of [SMTCoq](https://smtcoq.github.io), a plugin to safely call external SMT solvers from Coq. `Sniper` extends SMTCoq by translating (a subset) of Coq goals into first-order logic before calling SMTCoq.